 - Definition: Facilitation refers to knowingly or intentionally assisting any person in the commission of an academic integrity violation.
 Students who engage in facilitation are also subject to discipline for integrity violations.
 Collusion refers to assisting another student in an act of academic misconduct.
 Collusion differs from collaboration in that collaboration may be permitted in various courses.
-It is the responsibility of the student to know whether and to what extent collaborative activity is permitted. - Examples of this violation include, but are not limited to: - Giving another student one's assignment or paper (or a portion thereof), for any reason, unless such sharing is specifically authorized by the instructor for whom the assignment was created. - · Giving another student answers to a test or assignment. - Letting another student copy one's answers during an examination. - Creating unfair opportunities for students in all sections of a class to do well on tests or other assignments.
-Thus one may not give any test (or assignment) information, questions or answers to students in another class or other sections of the same class because it gives students in later sections an unfair advantage.
-Instructors also may explicitly ask students not to share information with students in other classes regardless of semesters.
-In those cases, the sharing of information is also a violation.
+It is the responsibility of the student to know whether and to what extent collaborative activity is permitted. - Examples of this violation include, but are not limited to: Giving another student one's assignment or paper (or a portion thereof), for any reason, unless such sharing is specifically authorized by the instructor for whom the assignment was created.

-Posting any academic work or information on academic sharing websites or other electronic sites with the intent of providing unauthorized help to current or future students.
+- Allowing another student access to questions, answers or other assignment information before and during a test or assignment. - Collecting, sharing or posting any academic work or information anywhere - including communal and electronic sites - with the intent of providing unauthorized help to current or future students.